thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 <!-- ![mutual-vc](images/mutual-vc.svg) -->

-## TLS Client Uses a VC and Server Uses an X.509 Certificate
+## Mutual authentication with Client using Verifiable Credential and Server using X.509 Certificate
 This example combines the use of a raw public key and an X.509 certificate.
 The client uses a VC for client authentication, and the server provides an X.509 certificate.
 The client expresses its ability to process an X.509 certificate or a raw public key from the server.
 In addtion it is willing to use either a VC or an X.509 certificate for client-side authentication.
 The server then selects X.509 to authenticate with the client and VC for client authentication.
 The server then sends a list of DID methods of its choice.

 <!--